DevExpress-Examples/asp-net-mvc-grid-open-popup-on-hyperlink-click/Readme.md

 **[[Run Online]](https://codecentral.devexpress.com/e20052/)**
 <!-- run online end -->

-This example demonstrates how to open a popup dialog when a user clicks a hyperlink in the grid's column.
+This example demonstrates how to open a pop-up dialog when a user clicks a hyperlink in the grid's column.

 ![GridView for MVC - PopupHyperlink](images/PopupHyperlink.png)